 Singapore as a country offers a variety of fund investment vehicles in the form of Limited Partnership, Trusts, Business trust, Private Limited Companies and Real estate Investment Trusts (REIT).
 With the addition of VCC in this category of fund investment vehicles, Singapore will become an important asset management hub in the South-East Asia region.

-The main reason to introduce VCC is
+The main reason to introduce Variable Capital Company(VCC) is

 - No Variable capital structures